roman-milk/roman-milk.github.io/katies-devious-mind.md

  Both women were moving very carefully as almost anything would set them off and causing them to climax.
 The fear of another punishment was in the forefront of their minds and each slave was doing everything she could to please their master.
 Any thoughts of resistance were gone.
 The only thing that mattered was to get ready to drive to Karen's house to deliver cunt to her BFF mistress.

  Ten minutes later, Jackie and Sarah climbed into Jackie's car, pulled out of the garage, and headed over the Karen's house.
-Report_Story #1